norvig/paip-lisp/docs/chapter7.md

 However, one could claim that nasty examples with division by zero don't show up in algebra texts.

-In summary, STUDENT !!!(span) {:.smallcaps} behaves reasonably well, doing far more than the toy program ELIZA !!!(span) {:.smallcaps} .
-STUDENT !!!(span) {:.smallcaps} is also quite efficient; on my machine it takes less than one second for each of the prior examples.
+In summary, STUDENT behaves reasonably well, doing far more than the toy program ELIZA.
+STUDENT is also quite efficient; on my machine it takes less than one second for each of the prior examples.
 However, it could still be extended to have more powerful equation-solving capabilities.
 Its linguistic coverage is another matter.
 While one could add new patterns, such patterns are really just tricks, and don't capture the underlying structure of English sentences.
-That is why the STUDENT !!!(span) {:.smallcaps} approach was abandoned as a research topic.
+That is why the STUDENT approach was abandoned as a research topic.

 ## 7.4 History and References
 {:#s0025}
 {:.h1hd}

 Bobrow's Ph.D.
-thesis contains a complete description of STUDENT !!!(span) {:.smallcaps} .
+thesis contains a complete description of STUDENT.
 It is reprinted in [Minsky 1968](B9780080571157500285.xhtml#bb0845).
 Since then, there have been several systems that address the same task, with increased sophistication in both their mathematical and linguistic ability.
 [Wong (1981)](B9780080571157500285.xhtml#bb1420) describes a system that uses its understanding of the problem to get a better linguistic analysis.
 [Sterling et al.